 Tests show that HDDs draw around 50% more power than SSDs, which impacts on battery life as well as electricity bills.
 Added to this, SSDs produce cooler machines, which can be important in environments where heat will affect the performance of the equipment.

 7. SSDs create a calmer working environment

-The moving parts in HDDs result in clicks as the system operates as well as vibration in some cases.
-Because SSDs work with flash technology, their operation is silent and calm.
+The moving parts in Hard Drives result in clicks as the system operates as well as vibration in some cases.
+Because SSD drives work with flash technology, their operation is silent and calm.

-Techbuyer is a global leader in the buying, refurbishment and selling of servers, storage and networking equipment.
-Please take a look at our full range of solid state drives, or if you’re looking for cost-effective SSDs with an amazing 10 year warranty, take a look at our range of Ortial SSDs.
+Techbuyer is a global provider of new and quality refurbished servers, storage and networking equipment, laptops and desktops.
+Browse our full range of SSDs, or if you’re looking for cost-effective SSDs with an amazing 10 year warranty, take a look at our range of Ortial SSDs.